guizellik/emporio-cerveja-admin/README.md

 Fifth Step - Using 'Empório da Cerveja Website' the application itself
   1. Create your own login by filling all the related fields - notice that you need to be older than 18 to access it.
 Once every field is filled, click on 'Cadastro' button.
   2. You will be entering at the 'Home' page.
-  3. To add a product to the cart, simply click on 'Comprar' button.